Drug Abuse Survey with Confirmation, Panel 9, Urine

 1. Collect a random urine specimen.

 2. Submit 30 mL in 1 plastic bottle.

 3. No preservative.

 2. No STATS are accepted for this procedure.

-3. For situations where chain-of-custody is required, a Chain-of-Custody Kit (Supply T282) is available.
-For chain-of-custody information, see CDA7X / Drug Abuse Survey with Confirmation, Panel 9, Chain of Custody, Urine.
+3. For situations where chain-of-custody is required, a Chain-of-Custody Kit (T282) is available.
+For chain-of-custody testing, order CDA7X / Drug Abuse Survey with Confirmation, Panel 9, Chain of Custody, Urine.

 4. Additional drug panels and specific requests are available.
 Call Mayo Medical Laboratories at 800-533-1710 or 507-266-5700.